alco-company/mortimer-bellis/WORKLOG.md

 - use email address on new users on list
 - translation missing on invitation email - new user
 - do not show error on /users/session/new
+- send invitation - describe how to separate more new users

 ### 17/3/2025